troy351/leetcode-javascript/README.md

 # leetcode-javascript
-Answers for problems in leetcode.com, written in JavaScript
+Answers for problems in [leetcode.com](https://leetcode.com), written in JavaScript.
+Analysis was written in Chinese.